-Do i need building regulations
+Do you need building regulations approval?

-Last updated: March 2024 | 3 min read
+Last updated: July 2024 | 3 min read

 Building regulations in the UK serve a specific function.
 They ensure that construction work meets safety and performance standards.
-These regulations cover a wide array of aspects, such as structural integrity, fire protection, energy efficiency, and accessibility.

 They apply to new buildings, extensions, and certain alterations to existing structures.
 Their primary aim is to protect the health and safety of people in and around the buildings.